asimov-cluster/Alloy/Physical-Design.md

 spine-leaf is pretty popular, the down side is it requires a lots of wires, maybe an issue when the cluster is getting a lots of nodes.

+It also require an overlay network like xvlan to deal with cross leaf switch networking.

 ### Device Selection

 - Networks for different purpose